raystack/stencil/docs/docs/guides/quick_start.md

 In this guide we're going to create a example proto file descriptorset then setup local stencil server with local file system as backend, then try out server APIs then we move on to using these APIs in Stencil GO client.

-This guide assumes you already have [docker](https://www.docker.com/) and [protoc](https://github.com/protocolbuffers/protobuf#protocol-compiler-installation) installed on your system
+This guide assumes you already have [docker](https://www.docker.com/), `postgres` and [protoc](https://github.com/protocolbuffers/protobuf#protocol-compiler-installation) installed on your system.

 ## Create proto descriptorset file